willy-wagtail/raspberrypi-pihole/README.md

 PIHOLE_ServerIP=<IP address of the host raspberry pi - e.g. 192.168.0.2>
 ```

-In the same directory as the docker-compose.yml, run `docker-compose up -d`.
+Again, in the same directory as the docker-compose.yml, run `docker-compose up -d`.
+You can find new container's id by running `docker ps -a`.
+Using the container id, you can use it to tail the logs as it starts up using `docker logs -f <docker container id>`.

 ### Whitelist common false-positives